Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Environment Details

 \subsection{RecSim}

-In the simulated recommendation system (RecSys) environment, the agent selects an item from a large set that aligns with the user's interests.
-Users are modeled with dynamically changing preferences that evolve based on their interactions (clicks).
-The agent's objective is to infer these evolving preferences from user clicks and recommend the most relevant items to maximize the total number of clicks.
+The simulated RecSys environment requires an agent to select an item that match the user's interest out of a large item-set.
+We simulate users with a dynamically changing preference upon clicks.
+Thus, the agent's task is to infer this preference from user clicks and recommend the most relevant item to maximize a total number of clicks.

-\textbf{State}: The user's interest is represented by an embedding vector $e_u \in \mathbb{R}^n$, where $n$ is the number of item categories.
-This embedding evolves over time as the user interacts with different items.
-When a user clicks on an item with embedding $e_i \in \mathbb{R}^n$, the user interest embedding $e_u$ is updated as follows:
+\textbf{State}: The user interest embedding ($e_u \in \mathbb{R}^{n} $ where $n$ denotes the number of categories of items) represents the user interest in categories that transitions over time as the user consumes different items upon click.
+So, when the user clicks an item with the corresponding item embedding($e_i \in \mathbb{R}^n$; the same $n$ as the one for the user embedding) then the user interest embedding($e_u$) will be updated as follows;

-where $\Delta e_u$ represents an adjustment that depends on the alignment between $e_u$ and $e_i$.
-This update mechanism adjusts the user's preference towards the clicked item, reinforcing the connection between the current action on future recommendations.

-\textbf{Action}: The action set consists of all items that can be recommended, and the agent must select the item most relevant to the user's long-term preferences over the episode.

-\textbf{Reward}: The reward is based on user feedback: either a click (reward = 1) or skip (reward = 0).
-The user model computes a score for each item using the dot product of the user and item embeddings:

-The click probability is computed with a softmax over the item score and a predefined skip score: